heidihendry/camelot/doc/library.rst

 to be selected is one technique Camelot uses to make processing of photos quicker and easier.

-Camelot's media collection shows images in page of 50.
+Camelot's media collection shows 150 images per page.
 Clicking the left and right arrows immediately above will change the page of photos displayed.
 "Selecting all" will select all photos on the page.